A biography is available for indicated Board Members.

 - Ron Craigen, Past Chair

-- Ruth Harris, ex-officio
+- Ruth Harris, Chair of KWS Foundation

-- Judy Morton, ex-officio
+- Judy Morton, Chair of Volunteer Committee

 Board Member Biographies

-Catherine Copp, Vice Chair
+Catherine Copp, Chair

 Catherine Copp is the Vice President for Knightsbridge Human Capital Solutions in Waterloo, Ontario.
 She has a 20 year history with the firm, leading a team of consulting professionals, building business relationships and managing regional financial results, as well as delivering coaching services to executives.
 She has also led business teams within the GTA region, and prior to joining Knightsbridge spent several years in the marketing division of a professional services firm and research department for an investment firm.